satur-io/duckdb-php/docs/md/examples.md

 ### UI plugin

-Start a local web UI using the [UI plugin](https://duckdb.org/docs/stable/extensions/ui.html.
+Start a local web UI using the [DuckDB UI plugin](https://duckdb.org/docs/stable/extensions/ui.html).
-When the PHP process finished the connection is closed so the UI is also stoped.
+When the PHP process finish the connection is closed so the UI is also stopped.
 In this example we sleep for 120 seconds to illustrate the use.

 ```php